 There are 5 U.S. Territories: American Samoa (AS), Guam (GU), the Commonwealth of Northern Mariana Islands (MP), Puerto Rico (PR), and the U.S. Virgin Islands (VI).
-Beginning with the 2019 data set, IMPLAN now has data for the five U.S. Territories.
-These data are available in the online platform only.
-Because the U.S. Bureau of Economic Analysis (BEA) releases its GDP data for the 5 Territories on a staggered schedule, the IMPLAN data for the Territories will also be made available on a staggered basis.
+However, due to a change in disclosure policy at the U.S. Census Bureau1, IMPLAN will no longer be generating data sets for AS, GU, or MP.
+Beginning with the 2020 data, IMPLAN will only be generating data sets for PR and VI, the only two Territories for which the Bureau of Labor Statistics (BLS) provides Census of Employment and Wages (CEW) data.
+The Territory data are available in the online platform only.
+Because the U.S. Bureau of Economic Analysis (BEA) releases its GDP data for the Territories on a staggered schedule, the IMPLAN data for the Territories will also be made available on a staggered basis.

 Military employment comes from the Department of Defense.

 The U.S. Census Bureau provides data on population and household counts for each of the 5 Territories.

 The Bureau of Economic Analysis (BEA) provides current Gross Domestic Product (GDP) and Gross Domestic Income (GDI) totals and one-year-lagged components of GDI (Employee Compensation, Gross Operating Surplus, and Taxes on Production and Imports Net of Subsidies) for all Territories.
 The BEA also provides current data on government spending, household spending, private fixed investment, net changes in inventory, and foreign imports and exports for each of the 5 Territories.

 Ratios from the latest Territory Economic Census and from the U.S. data are used in various stages to fill in data gaps and project lagged data.